mikkrieg/interiorDecoration/README.md

 ## Description

-_This is a simple mock site that was created for an investor looking to promote their resort that is currently under construction.
-The site describes the many accomodations the resort offers.
-It also describes travel arrangements and activities!
-Check out the photos to see how beautiful this area is, there is also a page to contact the resort customer service line if you are interested in more information._
+_This is a super basic mock site that was built to practice creating columns with the float style._

 ## Setup/Installation Requirements